Tonywuhk/realai.org/impacts.md

 * 2017 April 27.
 [Artificial intelligence will replace half of all jobs in the next decade, says widely followed technologist](http://www.cnbc.com/2017/04/27/kai-fu-lee-robots-will-replace-half-of-all-jobs.html). *CNBC*.

 ## National Security

+Influential technology leaders have warned that progress in AI may lead to World War III.
+Alibaba’s Jack Ma [told CNBC in June 2017](https://www.cnbc.com/2017/06/21/alibabas-jack-ma-says-people-will-work-four-hours-a-day-in-30-years.html) that the cause is “with machine learning and artificial intelligence eliminating jobs.”
+Following Putin’s [statement](https://www.theverge.com/2017/9/4/16251226/russia-ai-putin-rule-the-world) that whoever leads in AI will rule the world, Elon Musk [warned in September 2017](https://www.theguardian.com/technology/2017/sep/04/elon-musk-ai-third-world-war-vladimir-putin) that “competition for AI superiority at national level” is the most likely cause.

 * 2017 July 21.
 [AI Could Revolutionize War As Much As Nukes](https://www.wired.com/story/ai-could-revolutionize-war-as-much-as-nukes/). *Wired*.